 Because we love, love, love a brightly-hued and spicy salsa verde with our swordfish.

 Along with raw and cooked garlic.
 (Yes, we like both kinds, in a nod to The Blues Brothers.)

 This is the perfect salsa to make your grilled swordfish sit up and take notice.

 We love this recipe from Janet at Jauja Cocina Mexicana, and we think you will too.

 4. Mustard Greens Salad

 Peppery mustard greens make the perfect base for a side salad for swordfish.

 So.
 Much.
 Flavor.

 And when the greens are tossed with fruit and nuts, well that means that dinner is going to be fabulous.

-We found a recipe from Gabi at Honest Fare for a salad that can stand up to – and complement – grilled swordfish.
+We found a recipe for a salad that can stand up to – and complement – grilled swordfish.